The Most Feared Skin

-The Most Feared Skin (Spanish: La piel más temida), also known as The Punishment, is a 2023 Peruvian-Colombian drama film written, produced and directed by Joel Calero.
+The Most Feared Skin (Spanish: La piel más temida), also known as The Punishment, is a 2023 drama film written, produced and directed by Joel Calero.
 It stars Juana Burga accompanied by Amiel Cayo, Lucho Cáceres, María Luque and Katerina D'Onofrio.
 It is the second film in the Calero's memory trilogy, following One Last Afternoon (2016), and preceding Family Album (2024).

 Synopsis

-Alejandra, a 27-year-old adult, arrives in Cusco, Peru, a place that seems essentially foreign to her, because she and her mother left the country 22 years ago.
-Her only purpose for returning is to sell, together with her uncle Américo, the colonial house of her maternal family.
-However, she will find a new purpose to reconnect with her land when she discovers that her father, who abandoned her when she was 3 years old, is still alive and imprisoned for participating in the terrorist organization Shining Path.
+Alejandra returns to Cusco to sell her family’s colonial house, but discovers her father is alive and imprisoned for his ties to the Shining Path, leading her to reconnect with her past.